SakshamSahgal/Knuth/README.md

 ## Mission

-> Our sole mission is to foster and promote a vibrant coding culture at JIIT Noida.
+> Our sole mission is to foster and promote a vibrant coding culture at JIIT.